Transocean Ltd. (RIG) Shares Up Despite Recent Market Volatility

 RIG’s Market Performance

-During the last 5 trading sessions, RIG fell by -1.01%, which changed the moving average for the period of 200-days by +82.92% in comparison to the 20-day moving average, which settled at $5.91.
-In addition, Transocean Ltd. saw 29.17% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RIG rose by +1.54%, which changed the moving average for the period of 200-days by +65.64% in comparison to the 20-day moving average, which settled at $5.88.
+In addition, Transocean Ltd. saw 30.04% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading